microsoft/cobalt/docs/4_TEMPLATE_TESTING.md

 * **RUN TESTS LOCALLY**

-1. From your existing unit test directory, execute your tests by running the following go command:
+1. Ensure that the go.mod file is present in the root directory of the project.
+If it is not, run the following commands from the root directory

     ```bash
+    # creates default go dependencies
+    go mod init github.com/microsoft/cobalt
+    # crawls the directory for more go dependencies to be added to the go.mod file
+    go build ./...
+    ```

+2. From your existing unit test directory, execute your tests by running the following go command:

+    ```bash
+    # Run this command from the unit test directory of the template
     go test
     ```